andrew/ultimate-awesome/README.md

 - [awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects.
 - [awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups.
+- [500-ai-agents-projects](https://github.com/ashishpatel26/500-ai-agents-projects) - The 500 AI Agents Projects is a curated collection of AI agent use cases across various industries.
+It showcases practical applications and provides links to open-source projects for implementation, illustrating how AI agents are transforming sectors such as healthcare, finance, education, retail, and more.
 - [awesome-sysadmin](https://github.com/awesome-foss/awesome-sysadmin) - A curated list of amazingly awesome open-source sysadmin resources.
 - [awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile which updates in real time .
 - [Tvlist-awesome-m3u-m3u8](https://github.com/imDazui/Tvlist-awesome-m3u-m3u8) - 直播源相关资源汇总 📺 💯 IPTV、M3U —— 勤洗手、戴口罩，祝愿所有人百毒不侵.
 - [awesome-datascience](https://github.com/academic/awesome-datascience) - :memo: An awesome Data Science repository to learn and apply for real world problems.
 - [awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - A curated collection of 1000+ agent skills from official dev teams and the community, compatible with Claude Code, Codex, Gemini CLI, Cursor, and more.
+- [awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents) - A list of AI autonomous agents.
 - [awesome-vscode](https://github.com/viatsko/awesome-vscode) - 🎨 A curated list of delightful VS Code packages and resources.
 - [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
-- [awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents) - A list of AI autonomous agents.
 - [awesome-generative-ai-guide](https://github.com/aishwaryanr/awesome-generative-ai-guide) - A one stop repository for generative AI research updates, interview resources, notebooks and much more!.
 - [awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub.
 - [awesome-osint](https://github.com/jivoi/awesome-osint) - :scream: A curated list of amazingly awesome OSINT.